PoorHttp/PoorWSGI/doc/documentation.rst

     tmp_path = tmp
     templ = templ

-You can store your variables to request object too.
-There are few reserved variables for you, which poorwsgi never use, and which are None by default:
+You can also store your variables in the request object.
+There are a few reserved variables for you, which PoorWSGI never uses, and which are ``None`` by default:

 :req.user:   For user object, who is login, check_digest decorator set this
              variable.
 :req.api:    For API checking.
 OpenAPIRequest use this variable.
-:req.db:     For single database conection per request.
-You can store structure
+:req.db:     For a single database connection per request.
+You can store a
-             with more databases if you need to this vairable.
+             structure with multiple databases if needed.
-:req.app\_:  As prefix for any your application variable.
+:req.app\_:  As a prefix for any of your application variables.

-So if you want to add any other variable, be careful to named it.
+So if you want to add any other variable, be careful how you name it.

 Headers and Sessions
 --------------------
 Request Headers
 ~~~~~~~~~~~~~~~
-We talk about headers in a few paragraph before.
-Now is time to more
+Request headers were introduced earlier; this section provides more detail.
-information about that.
-Request object have headers_in attribute, which is
+The Request object has a ``headers_in`` attribute, which
-instance of wshiref.headers.Headers.
-This headers contains request headers
+is an instance of ``wsgiref.headers.Headers``.
+These headers contain the request
-from client like in mod_python.
-You can read it as you can.
+headers from the client, similar to mod_python.
+You can read them as needed.

-Next to it there are some Request properties, to get parset header values.
+In addition, there are some Request properties for accessing parsed header values.

 :headers:           Full headers object.
 :mime_type:         Return mime type part from ``Content-Type`` header
 :charset:           Return charset part from ``Content-Type`` header
 :content_length:    Return content length if ``Content-Length`` header is set,
                     or -1 if not.
-:accept:            List of ``Accept`` content neogetions set.
+:accept:            List of ``Accept`` content negotiations set.
-:accept_charset:    List of ``Accept-Charset`` content neogetions set.
+:accept_charset:    List of ``Accept-Charset`` content negotiations set.
-:accept_encoding:   List of ``Accept-Encoding`` content neogetions set.
+:accept_encoding:   List of ``Accept-Encoding`` content negotiations set.
-:accept_language:   List of ``Accept-Language`` content neogetions set.
+:accept_language:   List of ``Accept-Language`` content negotiations set.
 :accept_html:       True if ``text/html`` mime type is in ``Accept`` header.
 :accept_xhtml:      True if ``text/xhtml`` mime type is in ``Accept`` header.
 :accept_json:       True if ``application/json`` mime type is in ``Accept``
                     header.
 :is_xhr:            True if ``X-Requested-With`` is ``XMLHttpRequest``.
-:cookies:           Cooike object created from ``Cookie`` header or empty tuple.
+:cookies:           Cookie object created from ``Cookie`` header or empty tuple.
-:authorization:     Parsed ``Authorization`` header to dictionary.
+:authorization:     Parsed ``Authorization`` header as a dictionary.
-:referer:           Http referer from ``Referer`` header or None
+:referer:           HTTP referer from ``Referer`` header or None.
 :user_agent:        User's client from ``User-Agent`` header or None.
 :forwarded_for:     Value of ``X-Forward-For`` header or None.
 :forwarded_host:    Value of ``X-Forward-Host`` header or None.